How faithful and consistent are you in your prayer life?

 I hope this simple approach to prayer helps you make your relationship with God a daily encounter and enhances your marriage in the process.

-If you think this approach is helpful, I encourage you to share it with others by clicking the “Facebook Like” or “Retweet” buttons below or by sending it to a friend via email.
+If you think this approach is helpful, I encourage you to share it with others by clicking the Facebook, Pinterest or Twitter buttons above or by sending it to a friend via email.